zouppen/raspberrypi-podman/README.md

 resulting image there.

 The conversion takes minutes.
-Due to Raspberry Pi OS oddity, some initial services depend on `multi-user.target` instead of `basic.target`, so this conversion must pull the system to multi-user mode before conversion.
+Due to Raspberry Pi OS oddity, some one-time services depend on `multi-user.target` instead of `basic.target`, so this conversion must pull the system to multi-user mode before conversion.
 A misleading login screen appears while converting.
 No need to login there.
 Just relax until it says *Ready*.